p2pu/course-in-a-box/modules/content/_posts/2000-01-01-markdown-and-media.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```

-The code above includes specific values for width and height which lets you controle exactly how big your video will appear.
-This can be helfpul in many cases, but it can also make it harder for mobile users to view the video.
-If you want your video size to be "responsive" (aka changing its size relative to the size of the browser window), you can copy the URL to your YouTube video into the code below:
+The code above includes specific values for width and height which lets you control exactly how big your video will appear.
+This can be helpful in many cases, but it can also make it harder for mobile users to view the video.
+If you want your video size to be "responsive" (aka changing its size relative to the size of the browser window), you can copy the URL† to your YouTube video into the code below:

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/dQw4w9WgXcQ" allowfullscreen></iframe>